The-Real-Lemonbiter/Mirage-for-HomeAssistant/README.md

     2.  **Per-Card Styling**: Override the global theme for individual cards to highlight specific devices or sections.
 - **Four Card Styles**: Choose between `Glass`, `Solid`, `Paper`, and `Floating`.
 - **Deep Customization**: Adjust colors, borders, radius, blur, and more via a live-preview UI panel.
+- **Dynamic Text Colors**: Text and icons on interactive elements (like Quick Actions or Scenes) automatically adapt to remain readable against any chosen accent color.
 - **Visual Editor**: Configure your individual cards directly in the Lovelace editor—no YAML required.
 - **Preset System**: Save, load, and share your designs with ease.
 - **Import & Export**: Back up your settings or share them with the community.